 Nowadays though, as the final comic we’d ever get it’s clear this special was nothing more than a bit of marketing to get some additional readers to buy Transformers.
 Even the advert for it in the pages of other Marvel UK comics was exactly the same as that used one year previous (almost to the day) to promote the monthly, with only the issue details changed.

 A curious addition to the series but it does complete my set.
-I’d already come to terms with the fact there’d be no more new stories after the Annual at Christmas but seeing this story again just reminds me of the potential the Visionaries had to become one of the very best licenced comics stories ever.
+I’d already come to terms with the fact there’d be no more new stories after the annual but seeing this story again just reminds me of the potential the Visionaries had to become one of the very best licenced comics stories ever.

-This is the first comic series on the blog so if this is the first you’re seeing the Knights of the Magical Light there are ten other posts just waiting to be read.
+This is the first comic series on the blog to reach its conclusion so if this is the first you’re seeing the Knights of the Magical Light there are ten other posts just waiting to be read.
 I hope you enjoy reading them as much as I did writing them!
 As clichéd as that reads, it’s still true.

 First up though, back when I was reading the monthly Visionaries comic I would include the Marvel UK adverts from each issue, each one a fun little trip down memory lane.
 Over the course of these four weeks the following titles popped up for a spot of promotion.
 Galaxy Rangers, as good as the cartoon was I seem to recall, was similar to Visionaries in that it didn’t last, with only nine fortnightly issues before it merged with Thundercats.
 Then the canned-laughter sitcom Alf had a special out and check out this excellent comic strip promo for Doctor Who Magazine, a publication that continues to this day.